What are the aims of this leaflet?

 What are the symptoms of seborrhoeic keratoses?

-Seborrhoeic keratoses are harmless, but are often considered to be a nuisance.
-They can itch, become inflamed, and catch on clothing.
-Many people dislike the look of them, particularly when they occur on the face.
+SK are harmless, and usually do not cause symptoms.
+They can sometimes itch, become inflamed, and catch on clothing.
+Many people dislike the look of them, particularly when they occur on their face.

 What do seborrhoeic keratoses look like?

-Small flat seborrhoeic keratoses can often become more raised and larger as the years go by.
+Small flat SK can often become more raised and larger as the years go by.
 Their size varies from less than one centimetre to severalcentimetres across.
-They give the impression that they are stuck onto the surface of the skin; however some look like small pigmented skin tags.
+They give the impression that they are stuck onto the surface of the skin; however, some look like small pigmented skin tags.

 How are seborrhoeic keratoses diagnosed?

-Seborrhoeic keratoses are much more common than skin cancers; however a very dark seborrhoeic keratosis can look similar to a melanoma.
+SK are much more common than skin cancers; however, a very dark seborrhoeic keratosis can look similar to a melanoma.
 It is therefore important that either a general practitioner or specialist checks any pigmented lesions to ensure that the correct diagnosis is made.

 Can seborrhoeic keratoses be cured?

-Individual seborrhoeic keratoses can be treated successfully in the ways listed below.
-However, new seborrhoeic keratoses will continue to appear.
+Individual SK can be treated successfully in the ways listed below.
+However, new SK may continue to appear.

 How can seborrhoeic keratoses be treated?

-As seborrhoeic keratoses are so common, it would be impossible to routinely treat every individual and every single keratosis.
-Most need no treatment anyway as they are harmless and cause no symptoms; however, for those who wish to have some or all of their keratoses removed it may be possible to have them treated by a general practitioner or dermatologist.
+As SK are so common, it would be impossible to routinely treat every individual and every single keratosis.
+Most need no treatment as they are harmless and cause no symptoms; however, for those who wish to have some of their keratoses removed it may be possible to have them treated by a general practitioner in primary care.
+SK are not routinely removed in hospitals.
 Treatment can occur by either freezing them with liquid nitrogen (cryotherapy), or scraping them off (curettage) under a local anaesthetic.

 What can I do?